 We offer writing appointments to all undergraduate students and most graduate students with the exception of Option 3 graduate students.
 Students need to be currently enrolled at UT Austin or enrolled in the previous semester in order to use our services.

 We can work with Option 3 graduate students if their programs have set up a payment agreement with us.
 If you wish to use our services, please contact your Option 3 program director, who can reach out to us.

 We do not work with OnRamps of UT Extension students at this time.

 Online Writing Appointments

-In order to use Google Hangouts Meet, you need to use a Gmail account.
-All UT students have access to a free utexas Gmail account through UTmail.
+In order to use Zoom, you need to use your UT Zoom account.
+All UT students have access to a free utexas Zoom account through UT.
 If you haven’t already activated your account, you can create your account here.

 You are welcome to meet with your consultant using your desktop, laptop, or smartphone.
-If you plan to use a smartphone, you’ll need to download the free Google Hangouts Meet app.
+If you plan to use a smartphone, you’ll need to download the free Zoom app.

 You will still book your appointments the same way using the link at the end of this page.
-When booking the appointment, the location will be “UWC Online appointment through Google Meet.”
+When booking the appointment, make sure you choose “online/remote” as the appointment type.